nazar-pc/CleverStyle-Framework/docs/frontend-advanced/Bower-and-NPM.md

 });
 ```

-Also Composer assets plugin provides additional support for Bower and NPM packages through packages dependencies.
+Also Composer assets module provides additional support for Bower and NPM packages through packages dependencies.